Stephen A. Smith: Television

 In a March 9, 2015, episode of First Take, while discussing the topic of Philadelphia Eagles' head coach Chip Kelly trading away running back LeSean McCoy to the Buffalo Bills for linebacker Kiko Alonso, Smith said: "Chip Kelly has made decisions over the last couple of years that, dare I say, leave a few brothers feeling uncomfortable."
-Michael David Smith of NBS Sports believed that Smith had hinted Kelly's roster moves regarding the 2014 release of wide receiver DeSean Jackson, the McCoy trade, and letting wide receiver Jeremy Maclin depart for free agency to sign with the Kansas City Chiefs, while still keeping wide receiver Riley Cooper on the Eagles' roster might be racially motivated.
+Michael David Smith of NBC Sports believed that Smith had hinted Kelly's roster moves regarding the 2014 release of wide receiver DeSean Jackson, the McCoy trade, and letting wide receiver Jeremy Maclin depart for free agency to sign with the Kansas City Chiefs, while still keeping wide receiver Riley Cooper on the Eagles' roster might be racially motivated.
 In an interview with ESPN The Magazine that was published on May 8, 2015, McCoy admitted that while he respected Kelly as a head coach, he did not see eye to eye with him.
 McCoy also believed that some of the roster moves that are being made by Kelly are racially motivated.
 Kelly has said that the roster moves that he has made have nothing to do with race, it has to do with finding the right players that fit well into his team.
 Smith defended his comments by saying that he never used a form of the word racism to imply that Kelly was a racist.

 On June 11, 2015, Smith received criticism for a comment he made about female soccer players during the 2015 FIFA Women's World Cup.
 While on SportsCenter, a replay was shown of a goal scored by Norway on a free kick against Germany.
 Tim Legler pointed out that the German players forming the wall turned their heads as the ball went by, and Smith joked that the players "might not have wanted to mess up their hair".
 Smith's comment was criticized as being sexist and a poor joke.
 ESPN said they spoke with Smith about the comment, and he later apologized in a series of tweets.

 On November 5, 2016, Smith joined Top Rank's broadcasting team for the Manny Pacquiao vs. Jessie Vargas boxing pay-per-view event.

+In 2019, Smith signed a new contract with ESPN worth approximately $60 million over five years.
 In 2019, Smith became a UFC commentator as ESPN became the UFC's television broadcaster.

 In 2020, Smith served as a commentator for the after-party coverage of the 92nd Academy Awards on ABC.

-On June 10, 2021 Smith broke into the soccer coverage space as he put it "let's do that soccer".
-Smith selected a Euro2020 team and followed this up with another soccer segment called "Ain't No Way" on June 14, 2021.
+On June 10, 2021, Smith broke into the soccer coverage space.
+(As he put it, "Let's do that soccer.")
+Smith selected a Euro 2020 team and followed this up with another soccer segment called "Ain't No Way" on June 14, 2021.

+In 2025, Smith signed a new contract with ESPN worth over $100 million over five years.